Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 * `id`: A unique identifier for a given `component`.
 No two components can have the same `id`.
 * `group`: A user-defined grouping of components.
 For example, if you have multiple screens each displaying similar information, you might assign them all the group of "INFO SCREEN".
 Groups allow you to send the same command to multiple devices.
 Every component must have a group.

-## Setting up Control Server
+## Setting up Hub

 ### Configuring your environment
-Many Constellation components will lose functionality if they cannot connect to Control Server.
+Many Exhibitera components will lose functionality if they cannot connect to Hub.
 Thus, it is paramount that Control Server runs in a computing environment that is as stable as possible.

 #### Environment requirements
 * A static IP address.
-* On Windows, some secondary functionality requires running Control Server with administrator privileges.
+* On Windows, some secondary functionality requires running Hub with administrator privileges.

 #### Environment recommendations
 * A wired network connection is important to ensure a consistent connection.
-* No aspect of Constellation requires access to the public internet (except checking for updates), although Control Server should be on a machine with accurate network time.
+* No aspect of Exhibitera requires access to the public internet (except checking for updates), although Control Server should be on a machine with accurate network time.

 ### First-time setup
-The first time you launch Control Server, the terminal will launch an interactive setup wizard to walk you through basic configuration.
+The first time you launch Hub, the terminal will launch an interactive setup wizard to walk you through basic configuration.

 Once the wizard has completed, the server will start.
 After this point, all configuration will take place via the web console.

 ### Connecting to the web console
 To access the web console from any device on the same subnet, open a browser and enter `http://[static_ip]:[port]`.
-Note that **_Constellation_** does not support HTTPS.
+Note that **_Exhibitera_** does not support HTTPS.

 For example, if your static IP is `10.8.2.100`, and your port is the default `8082`, your web address would be `http://10.8.2.100:8082`.
 You can bookmark this address for future access.

 ### Configuration
 Basic settings, such as the IP address and port, can be configured from the _Settings_ tab.
-These settings may require Control Server to be restarted before they take effect.
+These settings may require Hub to be restarted before they take effect.

-Control Server enables you to manage and track several types of devices beyond the apps provided by Constellation Apps.
+Hub enables you to manage and track several types of devices beyond the apps provided by Exhibitera Apps.
 These include projectors, PCs configured to respond to Wake on LAN requests, as well as a category for generic items.
 To add one of these items, click the _Add_ button on the _Components_ tab.

 #### Controlling projectors
-Control Server can manage projectors over IP using the PJLink protocol.
+Hub can manage projectors over IP using the PJLink protocol.

 The PJLink protocol returns a defined set of information about the state of the connected projector.
 Each manufacturer implements the protocol slightly differently, so the available information may vary marginally.